 The midsole should feature gel cushioning – some shoes will feature greater emphasis on the rear area, others at the forefoot, and others have equal cushioning.
 In the case of volleyball shoes, it is best to choose a rear cushion because of the jumping you are doing (particularly if you play in certain positions).
 Flexibility is another aspect, and the best shoes should allow you to change direction quickly.

-The sole section should inform you the type of material it has as well as the traction.
+The sole section should inform you of the type of material it has as well as the traction.
 For volleyball, gum rubber must comprise the soles because it gives superior grip than other materials.
 The sole should also have a non-marking design especially when you are playing in indoor wooden courts.

 Basics of choosing volleyball shoes for positions: